Administration behavior allowing tacit termination of the contract to be revealed

 It is only as an exception to this rule of express termination that the Council of State confirms the possibility of deducing from certain behaviors of the public purchaser a decision of tacit termination to allow the co-contractor to initiate an action for recovery of the goods. contractual relations or to move definitively to something else by obtaining, if necessary, compensation (CE February 27, 2019, Department of Seine-Saint-Denis, n ° 414114).

-Point n ° 2: Identification of the elements allowing to detect the decision to terminate the contractual relations
+Point n ° 2: The identification of the elements allowing to detect the decision to end the contractual relations

 Two types of behavior on the part of the contracting public entity can identify a tacit termination :